SvenChmie/Form3-API-Guides/Guide_1_Send_Payment.md

 The easiest way to set up a public URL for testing is to use [RequestBin](https://requestb.in).
 With RequestBin you can set up a public URL and see inspect the calls that are made to it.
 On the RequestBin website, simply click the "Create a RequestBin" button.
 Your public callback URL is displayed at the top right of the page.

 ### Create the Subscription Resource

+To subscribe to an event, create a subscription resource.
+To be notified through a webhook, choose `callback_transport` to be `http`.
+The parameter `callback_uri` needs to contain your ngrok URL.

+The attribute `record_type` contains the type of event you want to subscribe to.
+In this case, choose `payment_submissions`.

+A full list of event types is available in the [API documentation](http://draft-api-docs.form3.tech/?http#payment-events).

 ```python
 import requests